chef/chef-web-docs/chef_master/source/install_chef_automate.rst

   * Coordinates the process of moving a change through the workflow pipeline as well as providing insights and visualizations about your Chef Automate cluster.

-* (Optional) Build nodes are optional components that perform the work of running builds, tests, and deployments out of Chef Automate and are only required when using the workflow capabilities of Chef Automate.
+* (Optional) Build nodes used in the push jobs-based job dispatch system and runners which are used in the new job dispatch system are optional components that perform the work of running builds, tests, and deployments out of Chef Automate and are only required when using the workflow capabilities of Chef Automate.

 * (Optional) Chef Compliance server for use in conjunction with the ``audit cookbook``.